A voice for

 We share traditional, scientific and practical insights written by experienced herbalists and health experts from the world of herbal medicine and natural health

-Allergies are hypersensitive responses by our immune system to certain environmental or dietary triggers.
+Allergies are hypersensitive responses by our immune system

-An allergy can be instigated by ‘allergens’ such as pollen, house dust and cosmetics for example.
+An allergy can be instigated by ‘allergens’ such as pollen, house dust and cosmetics, for example.
 These allergens can trigger allergic reactions such as eczema, hayfever and digestive intolerances.

 Understanding allergies